 Macedonia (FYROM) is probably the exact opposite of Monaco mentioned above - undiscovered, underrated and no one goes there.
 What a mistake it is!
 During the summer, the country's capital - Skopje is alive until late night hours where whole families dine and have fun in the historic center.
 Besides the old Ottoman market, along the Vardar River, there are monumental, somehow controversial yet incredibly impressive buildings - especially at night with the fountains and all the lights are on.

 Another great thing about Skopje is the prices - you can get an amazing dinner with a pint of beer for around 5 EUR!
-I'll describe my visit in Skopje in the future.
+Take a look at my post about Skopje.

 Prague Pub Crawl